MicroStrategy Is A Good Business At A Value Price

 All of this is true of MicroStrategy's business intelligence software platform.
 The company also maintains a very attractive financial profile, with over $600 million in cash, no debt, and voluminous free cash flow generation.
 The valuation is interesting, as well, with a P/E ratio of 17 and a P/S ratio of 2.9.
 For comparison sake, contrast that against primary competitor Tableau Software (DATA), at a P/S ratio of nearly 7.0!

 There is no free lunch in the stock market, though, and this company has serious concerns and risk factors.
 The stock has been sold down significantly in 2017 as the firm continues to struggle with revenue growth as competitors such as Tableau and TIBCO continue to take market share.
 Revenue is actually down over the past 5 years, a real problem in what has been a market growing at double digit rates.
 Founder and CEO Michael Saylor is rather infamous.
 He has built a successful business, but has also come under fire for accounting investigations, ridiculous executive perks and compensation, and an overall air of arrogance.
 While the company has opened up its shareholder communications policies, and Saylor has pledged to invest more in the company to re-invigorate revenue growth, the fact is that right now, MicroStrategy is a bit of a laggard in a market it helped invent.

 Still, an attractive business model in a value screen is always worth a closer look.
-See below for our Business Model Diligence report on MicroStrategy, and check out our membership offering to get similar reports on nearly 100 other stocks.
+See below for our Business Model Diligence report on MicroStrategy, and check out our membership offering to get similar reports on over 100 other stocks.

 Business Model Diligence